eyecatchup/SportsDevil-Fixes/README.md

 					=================

-Modules and Catchers for the xbmc SportsDevil addon
+Modules, Catchers and Custom Modules for the xbmc SportsDevil addon